eddyerburgh/notes/docs/operating-systems/linux/processes.md

 ### Process context

-Normally a process runs in user-space, but when the process executes a system call the processor enters kernel-space, where the kernel executes on behalf of the process.
+Normally a process runs in user space, but when the process executes a system call the processor enters kernel space, where the kernel executes on behalf of the process.
 At this point the kernel is running in process context (as opposed to interrupt context).
 In process context, the `current` macro is valid {% cite lkd -l 29 %}.

 "System calls and exception handlers are well-defined interfaces into the kernel.
-A process can begin executing in kernel-space only through one of these interfaces—all access to the kernel is through these interfaces" {% cite lkd -l 29 %}.
+A process can begin executing in kernel space only through one of these interfaces—all access to the kernel is through these interfaces" {% cite lkd -l 29 %}.

 ### The process family tree